osaaghimien/osaaghimien/README.md

 ## What I Do

-I analyze business operations data to identify performance gaps, improve process efficiency, and drive data-informed decisions.
-My work focuses on translating raw datasets into structured dashboards, insights, and actionable recommendations.
+I transform operational and transactional data into KPI-driven dashboards that identify performance gaps, reduce inefficiencies, and support executive decision-making.
+My work focuses on improving reporting accuracy, accelerating insight delivery, and enabling data-backed operational strategy.

 ---